Whether it’s hot tips on saving money or getting furniture up those narrow staircases, the Dutch are constantly coming up with innovative life hacks.

 READ MORE | 7 things the Dutch are ridiculously good at

-As a quick explanation, the Dutch drained land from the sea by creating a number of dikes which are barriers used to hold back a body of water.
+As a quick explanation, the Dutch drained land from the sea by creating many dikes and barriers to hold back a body of water.

 This practice started in the Middle Ages but increased tenfold during the Dutch Golden Age when they honed their skills in hydraulic engineering.